pingcap/tidb-operator/en/deploy-on-aws-eks.md

     * Install and configure `eksctl` used for creating Kubernetes clusters.
     * Install `kubectl`.

+To verify whether AWS CLI is configured correctly, run the `aws configure list` command.
+If the output shows the values for `access_key` and `secret_key`, AWS CLI is configured correctly.
+Otherwise, you need to re-configure AWS CLI.

 > **Note:**
 >
 > The operations described in this document requires at least the [minimum privileges needed by `eksctl`](https://eksctl.io/usage/minimum-iam-policies/) and the [service privileges needed to create a Linux bastion host](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#aws-services).